-A performance unit award is a contingent right to receive predetermined shares of our common stock if certain performance goals are met.
+A performance unit award is a contingent right to receive predetermined shares of our common stock over an initial value for such number of shares (which may be zero) established by the compensation committee at the time of grant if certain performance goals or other business objectives are met within the specified performance period.
 The value of performance units will depend on the degree to which the specified performance goals are achieved but are generally based on the value of our common stock.
-The administrator may, in its discretion, pay earned performance shares in cash, or stock, or a combination of both.
-Furthermore, based on the level of performance, the number of shares issued upon achievement of specified levels of performance could be up to
+The compensation committee may, in its discretion, pay earned performance shares in cash, or stock, or a combination of both.